If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Our Lady of the Angels (Kyria ton Angelon in Greek) is a small Greek Orthodox church originally dedicated to Mary Magdalen.

-During the Turkish period, it was transformed into a mosque, and it included a minaret as well as a mihrab.
+During the Turkish period, it was transformed into a mosque, including a minaret and a mihrab.

-It came back to the Christian faith in 1917, and it was dedicated to Our Lady of the Angels.
+It came back to the Christian faith in 1917 and was dedicated to Our Lady of the Angels.
 Locals call it the church of the Little Virgin (or Mikri Panagia).

 Catholic Church of Saint Anthony of Padua

-This small Neoclassical church inside the old town is not far from the Venetian port.
+This small Neoclassical church inside the old town is near the Venetian port.

-The construction in a timeframe of a year was possible thanks to the Catholic Polish soldiers stationed on the island who were in Crete to maintain peace between the Cretans and the Turks.
+The construction in a timeframe of a year was possible thanks to the Catholic Polish soldiers stationed on the island to maintain peace between the Cretans and the Turks.

 Holy Metropolitan Church of Rethymnon